Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 After an hour of walking, we saw a rain gauge on our left.
 That’s the moment to turn right 90 degrees and start climbing the Marrana mountain pass.
 We let our intuition guide us because the path is not well-signed.

 We climbed for 30 min to reach the top of the mountain pass.
-On our left, we could see the Bastiments peak, on our right, the Gra de Fajol peak, and in front of us, the Ulldeter cirque.
+On our left, we could see the Bastiments Peak, the Gra de Fajol Peak on our right, and the Ulldeter Cirque in front of us.
 Pretty impressive views!

 Ulldeter cirque